What is the Lender Exchange?

 The scheme is open to lawyers from every UK jurisdiction and practice constitution, including Alternative Business Structures.

 Yes.
-A set of pre-qualification questions are presented to firms.
-If, on answering these questions, a law firm does not meet the minimum criteria of any of the lenders signed up to the scheme, the firm will be told this and can decide whether or not to continue as a charge will apply.
-There may be circumstances where a firm does not satisfy the pre-qualification questions, but has been given special dispensation by a lender to apply.
+A set of pre-qualification questions are presented to firms registering new with Lender Exchange.
+If, on answering these questions, a law firm does not meet the minimum criteria of at least one of the lenders signed up to the scheme, the firm will not be able to progress any further and no charge will apply.

 Information is held at a firm level requiring all offices and all relevant staff to be entered.
 Details of all partners, directors or members in the firm are required, together with details of all fee earners who carry out conveyancing.
 If individuals join or leave the firm, the firm will be required to update the system accordingly.